-In order to comply with federal regulations promulgated pursuant to the Buckley Amendment, Vanderbilt University has formulated and adopted institutional policies and procedures to be followed by the University and by others with regard to the disclosure of information from the education records of current and former students.
-Copies of these policies can be obtained by students who are or have been in attendance at Vanderbilt University from the University Registrar, 316 Kirkland Hall.
-The federal regulations will also be available for inspection by students.
-For purposes of the Buckley Amendment, Vanderbilt University has designated the following information as "directory information" and may make such information available to any person without the student's consent unless the student gives notice as provided for below: the student's name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, the last education agency or institution attended by the student, and other similar information.
+In order to comply with federal regulations promulgated pursuant to the Buckley Amendment, Vanderbilt University has formulated and adopted institutional policies and procedures to be followed by the University and by others with regard to the disclosure of information from the education records of current and former University students.
+Copies of these policies can be obtained by students who are or have been in attendance at Vanderbilt University from the University Registrar, 239 Alexander Hall.
+The final federal regulations pursuant to the Buckley Amendment will also be available for inspection by students.

+For purposes of the Buckley Amendment, Vanderbilt University has designated the following information as "directory information" and may make such information available to any person without the student's consent unless the student gives notice as provided for below: the student's name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees, residency appointments, and awards received, the last education agency or institution attended by the student, and other similar information.